0XDE57/SpaceProject/README.md

 Import projects in IDE of choice using gradle.

 ###Trouble Shooting
-If a "File not found" runtime crash occurs check the working directory.
+If a "File not found" error occurs, check the working directory.

 Append "android\assets" to the working directory in run configurations.